 According to the United Nations, the overall theme for this year's International Women's Day is "Empower Rural Women — End Hunger and Poverty."The European Parliament is celebrating the day with the slogan "Equal Pay for Work of Equal Value," while the International Women's Day site is using "Connecting Girls, Inspiring Futures."

 Thousands of events will be held around the world — both today and all month long — to honor women's causes and achievements and raise awareness about issues affecting women's rights.
 A number of notable celebrities and politicians, including actresses Angelina Jolie and Meryl Streep and U.S. Secretary of State Hillary Rodham Clinton, will meet in New York today for the third annual Women in the World Summit.
 Head over to the International Women's Day site for a listing of other U.S. events in honor of the day.

-Around the Web, you can learn more about the role of important women in history, check out slideshows of extraordinary women here and here, read about the role of women in protecting the world's waterways, or get inspired by this post on 12 innovations that are helping women nourish the planet.
+Around the Web, you can learn more about the role of important women in history, check out slideshows of extraordinary women here or get inspired by this post on 12 innovations that are helping women nourish the planet.